Pallavi25Kishore/E-Commerce-Reviews-and-Ratings/README.md

-# Ratings and Reviews Feature for an e-commerce platform
+# Ratings and Reviews feature for an e-commerce platform

 ## About
 The Ratings and Reviews feature is designed to allow users to easily view, add, and filter reviews by rating, relevance, newness, and helpfulness.
 This feature enhances the user experience by providing detailed review tiles, dynamic filters, and a streamlined design.